Skip to main content

 • purchase: Fired after a customer completes a purchase

-1. Add to Cart event data layer structure
+Add to Cart Event

 items: [